 2. Including young children during worship.

-3. Shorter worship on front end, longer on back end.
+3. Shorter worship on the front end, longer on the back end.

 Worship times seem to be sweeter after a time in God’s Word than before.
 And yet, most congregations seem to stack the worship on the front end and then close with a short song, right after God’s people have had their hearts stirred to worship!
-I think there is some wisdom in reversing this and starting with two or three songs (then dismissing the kids if no. 2 above is implemented), and then maybe closing with three or four.
-I’m starting to see this at more and more churches.
+I think there might be some wisdom in reversing this and starting with two or three songs (then dismissing the kids if no. 2 above is implemented), and then maybe closing with three or four.
+I’m starting to see this at more churches, and I think I like it!

 4. Quiet time to pray on your own.

-I taught at a church a while back and after the second or third worship song, the pastor prayed and then before saying “Amen,” encouraged the congregation to take the next couple minutes to pray quietly on their own.
+I taught at a church a while back and after the second or third worship song, the pastor prayed and before saying “Amen,” encouraged the congregation to take the next couple of minutes to pray quietly on their own.
 This was refreshing.
 So many church gatherings today are so structured there is little quiet time or opportunity for a person to express their own prayer to God.
-The worship leader tells everybody when to stand, when to sit, leads us in songs that are written out on an overhead screen, leads in prayer, then announcements, teaching, closing prayer, closing song, dismissal.
+The worship leader tells everybody when to stand, and when to sit, leads us in worship and prayer, then announcements, teaching, closing prayer, closing song, and dismissal.
 What a blessing to have a couple of minutes of quiet interlude (with maybe a bit of instrumental music in the background) to express our own words to God in prayer.
 Selah!